artefactual/atom-docs/admin-manual/customization/config-files.rst

 ..
 IMPORTANT::

-   Symfony (the PHP framework that AtoM uses) has a cascading system of priorization for configuration files - if you create an ``app.yml`` file in ``apps/qubit/config/``, its settings will override those found in ``config/app.yml``.
+   Symfony (the PHP framework that AtoM uses) has a cascading system of prioritization for configuration files - if you create an ``app.yml`` file in ``apps/qubit/config/``, its settings will override those found in ``config/app.yml``.
 This can be useful if you want to change some configuration values without actually altering AtoM's installation